TyrellD1/Web3-Project/README.md

 Put Global Variables in /styles/global-vars.scss

-Global Variables can be imported effortlessly using the snippets I linked to above
+Global Variables can be imported effortlessly using the snippets I linked to above.

 ## Scope